Lawhy/Summer-Research-Yr2/README.md

 ```
 - Function:
 ```
-Generate all the feature vecotors based on the training data's features in .csv format
+Generate all the feature vecotors based on the training data's features, store them in a csr matrix.
 ```
 - Required:
 ```